-The highlight of the trip for most of my fellow travelers and me occurred during an off-script stop in the medieval town of Loches.
-Our phenomenal Tour Director, Adoram, had suggested that we have a picnic in a small park with views of the Château de Loches across the Indre River, a tributary of the Loire.
-Adoram and our driver went shopping for us ahead of time while we enjoyed free time in Cognac.
+Connecting with locals in an authentic setting is one of the finest travel experiences! <Read about how Scott did this during his previous trip to Italy here.> The highlight of this France trip for most of my fellow travelers and me occurred during an off-script stop in the medieval town of Loches.
+Our phenomenal Tour Director had suggested that we have a picnic in a small park with views of the Château de Loches across the Indre River, a tributary of the Loire.
+Our Tour Director and our driver went shopping for us ahead of time while we enjoyed free time in Cognac.
 When we settled down for our picnic, there was a small group of teenagers sitting in the grass near us.

 While we were eating, one of my fellow travelers suggested that we invite them to join us.
 They happily agreed, as one of them said he had not eaten since breakfast!
 Two of the teenagers spoke English very well, and a few of us, myself included, spoke rudimentary French, so we were all able to communicate fairly easily.
 As tourists, we marveled at the quaint beauty of their town.
 As teenagers, they lamented the fact that there was nothing exciting for them to do in their quaint little town.
 Such a powerful lesson in perspective!
 As we prepared to board our coach and return to our hotel, the teens thanked us repeatedly for the food (we also gave them the leftovers), and we all posed for this group selfie!